PNNL-Comp-Mass-Spec/Mage/DeployedFiles/ReadMe.txt

 == Mage Extractor ==

-Mage Extractor can extract MS/MS search results from SEQUEST, X!Tandem, Inspect, or MSFBDB analysis jobs and combine the results into a single tab-delimited text file or a single SQLite database.
+Mage Extractor can extract MS/MS search results from SEQUEST, X!Tandem, Inspect, or MSGF+ analysis jobs and combine the results into a single tab-delimited text file or a single SQLite database.
 MAGE Extractor is the successor to STARSuite Extractor; it includes support for MSGF results.